Man Mocked By Friends For Having Too Many Children, So He Allegedly Abandoned His 3-Day-Old Girl In A Church

 Free Malaysia Today revealed recently that an estimated 240,000 infant girls under the age of five die each year due to gender discrimination.
 This number was discovered by a study that was published in The Lancet, a medical journal.
 The areas that had the highest rates of mortality linked to gender discrimination were in northern India.
 Researchers explained their findings.

 The Davis incident took place in Kochi, and the couple was from the Thrissur district, which is Southern India.
-As the Davis’ apparently don’t have monetary problems, their reason for abandoning an infant may truly be due to taunting by friends, or it could be due to the baby being a girl.
+As the Davises apparently don’t have monetary problems, their reason for abandoning an infant may truly be due to taunting by friends, or it could be due to the baby being a girl.
 Further investigation is likely to reveal more details.

 केरल: अपने 5 दिन के नवजात बच्चे को चर्च में छोड़कर पेरेंट्स हुए फरार, घटना कैमरे में कैद | Parents abandon its 5 days newborn baby in church, incident caught on camera https://t.co/hy27RQrygm pic.twitter.com/1Ggx9Cl5ro